jsafrane/scratch/csi-inline-volumes.md

 	* TBD: `CSIVolumeSource` would be enough...
 * External CSI attacher must be extended to  process either `PersistentVolumeName` or `VolumeSource`.
 * Since in-line volume in a pod can refer to a secret in the same namespace as the pod, **external attacher must get permissions to read any Secrets in any namespace**.
-* CSI `ControllerUnpublishVolume` call (=~ volume detach) needs the Secrets at detach time.
-Current
+* CSI `ControllerUnpublishVolume` call (~ volume detach) requires the Secrets to be available at detach time.
+	* Currently

 ### Kubelet (MountDevice/SetUp/TearDown/UnmountDevice)
 In-tree CSI volume plugin calls in kubelet get universal `volume.Spec`, which contains either `v1.VolumeSource` from Pod (for in-line volumes) or `v1.PersistentVolume`.
 We need to modify CSI volume plugin to check for presence of `VolumeSource` or `PersistentVolume` and read NodeStage/NodePublish secrets from appropriate source.
 Kubelet does not need any new permissions, it already can read secrets for pods that it handles.
 These secrets are needed only for `MountDevice/SetUp` calls and don't need to be cached until `TearDown`/`UnmountDevice`.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0ODM1OTE0MSwtNzY5MjcyNzQ2LDMyND
-YxNDU2Myw3NzgyODAwNjUsODMzNzM1ODAyLDY1NTc3MTgxMywt
-NTE2NzA2NjUwXX0=
+eyJoaXN0b3J5IjpbLTE4Njc4MzQ0MjksLTc2OTI3Mjc0NiwzMj
+Q2MTQ1NjMsNzc4MjgwMDY1LDgzMzczNTgwMiw2NTU3NzE4MTMs
+LTUxNjcwNjY1MF19
 -->